fiendishfeather/SnekLog-Help/pages/02.reptiles/01.adding-reptile/02.food-shed/docs.md

 Once you select a Food Type, the Food Size list will automatically only display related Food Sizes <br>
 IE: A Food Type of Rat Frozen will only show Food Sizes that begin with the word Rat.
 You can add your own Food Sizes in the [SnekLog Settings](https://help.sneklog.com/settings/sneklog-settings/food-sizes).

+####Animal Fasting
+Enable this for animals that are not eating reliabily.
+Having this enabled will use "Refused Feed" to reset the "Feeding Due" timer so you are not constantly reminded to feed the specific animal.
+It also shows a different icon on the home page.

 ####Feeding Interval
-The number of days between a Feeding Event logged via 'Quick Feed' and the default value for manually added feeding events. <br>
+The number of days between a Feeding Event logged via 'Quick Feed' and the default value for manually added feeding events.

 ####Food Count
 The number of Food items the reptile usually eats.
 This number is also used to calculate Food Weight if you choose to track it.